Discreet Confidential Consultation (213) 374-3952

 Developing a Defense Strategy

 If you find yourself in this scenario, you have to get in front of a criminal defense attorney like me who's familiar with these sexual assault-related offenses in Los Angeles County.
 We'll sit down.
-You give me the whole rundown of what happened, and then we'll get our strategy together to defend you properly, whether it be at the pre-filing stage, which happens a lot, so I talk to the police.
+You give me the whole rundown of what happened, and then we'll develop our strategy to defend you properly, whether it's at the pre-filing stage, which happens frequently, so I'll speak with the police.

-I can give them your version of events without you making a statement that allows them to twist your words around or claim you said something you didn't say because I'll be the one giving them the information and making sure that I act as a buffer between you and the police officers.
+I can provide them with your version of events without you having to make a statement that could be misinterpreted or used against you, as I'll be the one conveying the information and acting as a buffer between you and the police officers.

 Or, if it's a situation where the sexual assault charges have already been filed — and by the way, there's no such thing as really sexual assault charges even though a lot of times the prosecutors will talk that way, you're going to need to have some specific crime that the person committed related to whatever the prosecutors want to charge.